 That's why most olive oil gets stored for a couple months or so, in order to let the sediment settle.
 But it's this sediment which gives it the amazing, heart-healthy properties and exquisite taste!

-Before I share the recipe, just let me add a quick note about balsamic vinegar.
-Look for one that has grape must as the primary ingredient.
+Before I share my balsamic vinaigrette recipe, just let me add a quick note about balsamic vinegar.
+Buying the best vinegar will dramatically improve the taste and quality of your salad dressing.